tomeichlersmith/ldmx-sw-rewrite-history-testing/README.md

 - [x] check if merge pulls re-introduce old history (they do)
 - [x] check if rebase pulls re-introduce old history (they don't)
 - [ ] clean submodule and update submodule refs when filtering ldmx-sw
+    - I think this is what we want: https://github.com/newren/git-filter-repo/issues/537 We `git filter-repo` G4DarkBreM and then use the generated `commit-map` to update the commits that affect it while running `git filter-repo` in ldmx-sw.

 ## Setup
 - `just install-git-filter-repo` to install `git-filter-repo` 2.47.0